ReservedField/arm-compiler-rt/README.md

 page.
 Those are deployed from Travis for tagged commits that I deem stable, so you'll usually be fine with the latest one.

-Prebuilts are built using `binutils-arm-none-eabi` and `gcc-arm-none-eabi` from Ubuntu Trusty repositories.
+Prebuilts are built using `binutils-arm-none-eabi` from Ubuntu Trusty repositories and `clang-3.9` from [LLVM repositories](http://apt.llvm.org).

 ## Building from source